 Their products include super ingredients from Finnish nature, such as cloudberry, bilberry, pine bark, and spruce knot extract.
 Doesn’t it sound like you could almost eat their products!?

 When I’m buying a Christmas present, I always go for something pampering and luxurious, like hydrating mists, masks, and serums.
 I love the Valo Glow Refresh Hydrating Mist because you can use it before cream and over makeup.
-When I look tired it’s the perfect pick-me-up!
+When I look tired it’s the perfect pick-me-up.

-Finnish Gifts & Design Glass
+Finnish Design Glassware

 We Finns are accustomed to design glass and quality glassware, thanks to companies like Iittala, Arabia, Muurla, Nuutajärvi, Riihimäki Glass and the awe-inspiring glass artists, like Alvar Aalto, Tapio Wirkkala, and Oiva Toikka.